 By the end of the course, you will have a secure theoretical knowledge about the features of visual communication and you will be able to create motion picture materials.
 Due to the extensive practical training, you will surely find the area which is the closest to your personality and interests.

-“We live in the line of the rapid fire of moving images.
-They are raining down on us from every possible place: movie and television screens, computer monitors, mobile displays, presentations and advertisements.
-They entertain, inform and control us.
-But who is going to invent, design, edit and record the images of the future in a creative, smart and artistic way?
+“We live in the line of the rapid-fire of moving images.
+They are raining down on us from every possible place: movie and television screens, computer monitors, mobile displays, presentations, and advertisements.
+They entertain, inform, and control us.
+But who is going to invent, design, edit and record the images of the future in a creative, smart, and artistic way?
 This might be just you.
 And this is what you learn to do at the Film and Media Studies program.”András Kepes DLA, habil.; University Professor, Táncsics Mihály Award and Prima, Pulitzer Prize-winning Writer, Television Production Expert, Chairman of the Council of Arts

--motion picture maker at institutes specialized in mass communication and media
+Motion picture maker at institutes specialized in mass communication and media

--as an organizer in program production
+Organizer in program production

--motion picture maker working for advertising and PR experts
+Motion picture maker working for advertising and PR experts

 You might be interested in individual or duplication graphics, painting, installation art, video art, or you can deal with storyboards – visual scripts – used in filmmaking, comics and strip cartoons, the joint areas of fine arts and design, and the creative methods of contemporary art.

-THIS PROGRAM IS DESIGNED FOR YOU: if your manual skills are good, you are interested in the fine arts, your way of thinking is creative and original, and you would like to develop your skills on a high level.
+if your manual skills are good, you are interested in the fine arts, your way of thinking is creative and original, and you would like to develop your skills on a high level.

 “I chose this area because I felt this was closest to fine arts.
 The five years I spent here confirmed not only this presumption but offered a wonderful chance to work together closely and brainstorm with outstanding teachers and artists.”